maman/css-literal-loader/README.md

      },
      {
        test: /\.js$/,
-       use: ['babel-loader','css-literal-loader'],
+       use: ['babel-loader','@maman/css-literal-loader'],
      },
-     // css-literal-loader works out of the box with typescript (.ts or .tsx files).
+     // @maman/css-literal-loader works out of the box with typescript (.ts or .tsx files).
      {
        test: /\.tsx?$/,
-       use: ['ts-loader','css-literal-loader'],
+       use: ['ts-loader','@maman/css-literal-loader'],
      },
    }
  }